 Well, all I can say is this truly is a very sophisticated autonomous flying robot.
 This was the first RC aircraft I have ever been able to do an entire photo shoot by myself with the heli hovering perfectly stationary while I took the photos.
 The AR Drone will stay perfectly stationary for an entire battery pack if you want it too.

-Just hit the auto take off button and set the altitude you want it to hover at and the bird will do the rest.
+Just hit the auto take off button and set the altitude you want it to hover at and the four propped birdie will do the rest.
 10 minutes of complete hands off hovering – tell that to any RC heli pilot and they will look at you as if you came from another planet!

 Parrot's web site